Finding Wiggle Room in Your Cloud Budget

 The promise of the cloud is that you pay for what you use.
 In reality, you pay for what you order—whether you use it or not.
 Often, someone will spin up a new instance temporarily and forget to remove it.
 Or, they might attach storage to an instance, only to later remove the server and forget to remove the corresponding storage.
 This leads to unused and unattached resources.
 If your cloud bill is large enough, such charges may go unnoticed for months at a time.

-Understanding your usage and optimizing your expenses is critical to maximizing your budget, without exceeding it.
-Enterprises are under pressure to do more with less and must be able to track and account for expenditures related to disparate accounts, projects, services, and more.
+Understanding public cloud optimization for usage and expenses is critical to maximizing your budget, without exceeding it.
+Enterprises are under pressure to do more with less.
+They must be able to track and account for expenditures related to disparate accounts, projects, services, and more.

 Manually managing resources can be a time-consuming process.
 Cloud management platforms solve that challenge by providing real-time resource management recommendations and forward-looking insights.

 By implementing a cloud management platform, department leads can rapidly identify and eliminate wasteful spending.
-This can even be accomplished through automation which, in turn, improves workforce productivity.
+They can accomplish this through automation which, in turn, improves workforce productivity.
 Automation simultaneously maximizes the return on cloud investment for finance, DevOps, and IT teams by simplifying processes and reducing manual effort in cloud management.

 Maximize your Budget with CloudCheckr